 4 Tips on Writing A Better About Page- Written by Deanne Morian

 First impressions are everything.
-Your website is the first impression someone will have of you, before they even meet you.
+Your custom website is the first impression a potential client will have of you, before they even meet you.
 Your about page will be one of the first pages your website visitors will click.
 You should make sure your about page is an accurate and professional representation of you and your business.

 If your business isn’t easy to explain to someone, this is where you will simplify it.
 Assume the visitor hasn’t even heard of the service you offer.
 Keep jargon to a minimum and use descriptions that can be easily understood.
 This is your page to shine, so you’ll want to make sure it represents you in the best possible light.

 When writing your about page, here are four key points we advise our clients to do: